Louie Louie: The Kingsmen (1963)

-A significant error on the Kingsmen version occurs just after the lead guitar break.
-As the group was going by the Wailers version, which has a brief restatement of the riff twice over before the lead vocalist comes back in, it would be expected that Ely would do the same.
-Ely, however, missed his mark, coming in two bars too soon, before the restatement of the riff.
+A significant error on the Kingsmen version occurred just after the lead guitar break.
+As the group was going by the Wailers version, which had a restatement of the riff twice over before the lead vocalist came back in, it would be expected that Ely would do the same.
+Ely, however, missed his mark, coming in too soon before the second restatement of the riff.
 He realized his mistake and stopped the verse short, but the band did not realize that he had done so.
 As a quick fix, drummer Lynn Easton covered the pause with a drum fill.
-The error is now so well known that multiple versions by other groups duplicate it.
+The error "imbued the Kingsmen recording with a touching humility and humanity" and is now so well known that multiple versions by other groups duplicate it.